THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Some even have events called glow bowl that start at midnight.
+Some even have events called glow bowls that start at midnight.

 They turn the bowling alley into a fun atmosphere with great music and let you bowl for a low price.

-Bonus points if the alley has a restaurant attached to it so you can have some appetizers and drinks while you bowl.
+Bonus points if the alley has a restaurant attached, so you can have some appetizers and drinks while you bowl.

 So put on your bowling shoes and see how many strikes you can get!